LigaData/spark/docs/running-on-kubernetes.md

 ## User Identity

-Images built from the project provided Dockerfiles contain a default [`USER`](https://docs.docker.com/engine/reference/builder/#user) directive with a default UID of `185`.
-This means that the resulting images will be running the Spark processes as this UID inside the container.
-Security conscious deployments should consider providing custom images with `USER` directives specifying their desired unprivileged UID and GID.
-The resulting UID should include the root group in its supplementary groups in order to be able to run the Spark executables.
-Users building their own images with the provided `docker-image-tool.sh` script can use the `-u <uid>` option to specify the desired UID.
+Images built from the project provided Dockerfiles do not contain any [`USER`](https://docs.docker.com/engine/reference/builder/#user) directives.
+This means that the resulting images will be running the Spark processes as `root` inside the container.
+On unsecured clusters this may provide an attack vector for privilege escalation and container breakout.
+Therefore security conscious deployments should consider providing custom images with `USER` directives specifying an unprivileged UID and GID.

 Alternatively the [Pod Template](#pod-template) feature can be used to add a [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#volumes-and-file-systems) with a `runAsUser` to the pods that Spark submits.
-This can be used to override the `USER` directives in the images themselves.
 Please bear in mind that this requires cooperation from your users and as such may not be a suitable solution for shared environments.
 Cluster administrators should use [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#users-and-groups) if they wish to limit the users that pods may run as.

 ## Volume Mounts